 Knowledge is “stored facts”.
 All humans are capable of the storage of facts or information for retrieval at a later date.
-There are 13 types of knowledge in this world:

 - A Posteriori Knowledge